whoistobias/whoistobias.me/content/projects/ampersand-v2.md

 ---
 title: Ampersand v2
 date: 2019-01-26
-description: Second version of the website for a coffee shop & bar in the 7th street district of Fort Worth, Texas
+description: Custom website for a coffee shop & bar in the 7th street district of Fort Worth, Texas
 skills:
   - Vue
   - Nuxt